RyanWoodzell/Crocodile-Classification/README.md

 └── requirements.txt                # Python dependencies
 ```

-## 🤝 Contributing
+## Improvements

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+As I contintinue to progress my knowledge in machine learning, I plan on circling back to this project and implementing different models to test and see if I can up my model's accuracy

-### Areas for Contribution:
+### Areas for Improvement:
 - Additional machine learning algorithms (SVM, Neural Networks)
 - Hyperparameter optimization
 - Feature engineering improvements